Adult Education Teacher Proposals

 • Alternate schedules may be possible.
 Please ask.

-• Pay rate for classes is $10.50 per teaching hour times the number of registered students in your class, and $11.00 per teaching hour after teaching at Hugo House for 30 course hours, over at least 4 classes.
+• Starting pay rate for classes is $10.50 per teaching hour multiplied by the number of registered students in your class.
 In other words, a 3-hour class with 15 students at the $10.50 rate will be $10.50 x 15 x 3 = $472.50.
-If you are teaching a class with another instructor, the pay will be split between the two instructors.
+If you are co-teaching a class with another instructor, the pay will be split between the two instructors.
+Pay increases to $11.00 per teaching hour after teaching at Hugo House for 30 course hours, over at least 4 classes.

 Instructor Details